-Edward Madigan is Lecturer in Public History at Royal Holloway, University of London, where he also acts as Co-Director of the London Centre for Public History and Heritage and teaches undergraduate and MA modules on public history.
-Edward’s research has focused on the British and Irish experience and memory of the First World War, and he is particularly interested in the ways in which modern societies engage with historic episodes of mass killing and widespread bereavement.
+Edward Madigan is Senior Lecturer in Public History at Royal Holloway, University of London, where he also directs the university’s MA in Public History programme.
+Edward’s research has focused on the British and Irish experience and memory of the First World War, and he is particularly interested in the ways in which modern societies remember and engage with historic episodes of mass killing and widespread bereavement.
 He formerly represented the Commonwealth War Graves Commission on the UK Government’s Centenary Events Planning Group and currently sits on the Executive Committee of the International Society for First World War Studies and the editorial board of the 1914-1918 Online Encyclopedia.
 His publications include Faith Under Fire: Anglican Army Chaplains and the Great War (2011), Towards Commemoration: Ireland in War and Revolution, 1912 – 1923 (with John Horne, 2013), and The Jewish Experience of the First World War (with Gideon Reuveni, 2018).

 Graham Smith is Professor of Oral History at Newcastle University.
 Graham has been an oral historian since the early 1980s and has worked on a variety of different projects in both community and university settings.
 He is the former chairman of the Oral History Society and has published on a wide range of themes, including the history of the NHS, female-headed households, general practitioners, Eastern European migration to the UK, and homelessness.
 Graham is particularly interested in the social psychology of oral history and the link between oral history and public history and he helps to run Newcastle University’s Oral History Unit and Collective.
 Before joining the faculty at Newcastle, he was Senior Lecturer in Oral History at Royal Holloway, University of London, where he directed the UK’s longest-running MA in Public History.